racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Q-Packages/Home/QPUpdate.md

 [[/code]]
 This action downloads the bundle (`.tgz` file) of the Q-Package to `/opt/qbase5/var/qpackages4/bundles/<domain>`.
 <br />
-2. Extract the Q-Package to the Q-Package directory of PyLabs:
+2. Extract the Q-Package to the Q-Package directory of Pylabs:
 <br>
 [[warning]]
 **Warning**